Monday, 30 August 2021

 Monday, 23 August 2021

-We bought this one at Malvern - I use it all the time when I'm at the computer.
+This one came from Malvern - I use it all the time when I'm at the computer.
 It's had a repair in the form of the legs wired in place but it perfectly usable at the moment, and came at the right price, and Keith can easily effect a repair.

 Our beautiful home through a screen of Willowherb.